Bachelor of Counselling

 A new training pathway in Professional Counselling

-The launch of a new Bachelor of Counselling and Advanced Diploma of Counselling program marks an exciting new training pathway in professional counselling in Australia.
+The launch of a new Bachelor of Counselling and Advanced Diploma in Counselling program marks an exciting new training pathway in professional counselling in Australia.

-In partnership with Stirling Theological College and the University of Divinity the new counselling pathway program incorporates the Bachelor degree into a sequence of courses, offering students study options from Diploma through to Doctorate level:
+The new counselling pathway program incorporates the Bachelor degree into a sequence of courses, offering students study options from Diploma through to Masters level:

 - Phase 1 (AQF level 5) CHC51015 Diploma of Counselling (aifc)